-1. Buildings: The School agrees to secure hazard insurance coverage for its own buildings, property and contents during the term of the Charter.
+- 1. Buildings: The School agrees to secure hazard insurance coverage for its own buildings, property and contents during the term of the Charter.
 The School will provide proof of such insurance and its renewals to the Sponsor.

-2. Property Damage Liability: The coverage for Property Damage Liability may be subject to a maximum deductible of one thousand dollars (\$1,000) per occurrence.
+In the event of a claim and the School chooses not to rebuild or repair, the proceeds from the claim shall be promptly paid to the Sponsor. - 2.
+Property Damage Liability: The coverage for Property Damage Liability may be subject to a maximum deductible of five thousand dollars (\$5,000) per occurrence.